Hi. My name is Tim.

 But bragging is boring, so let’s quit.

 The one thing I’m terrible at is predicting election winners.
 My record there is 50% — or no better than chance – so I leave those alone.
 I can’t predict elections because I care who wins.
 The cold truth is, when a diviner cares about a client or a situation, he/she loses the ability to predict.
-When my prediction that Challenger would “catch fire and fall into the ocean” came true, more than one reader wrote to criticize me for not alerting NASA.
+When my prediction that Challenger would “catch fire and fall into the ocean” came true, a reader wrote to criticize me for not alerting NASA.
 For one thing, NASA would have ignored me.
 But more essentially, had I cared about this disaster, I could never have predicted it.
 Any psychic who cares, is not psychic.
 I can feel many of you protesting this, but it’s the truth, and I try to deal in the truth.

 So the truth is, as I write this I am 64 years old, I live in paradise with my small orchard and garden and brook, surrounded by cedars and firs, visited by deer, coyotes and black bears, roofed by a sky specked with ravens and eagles.
 I live alone, though my kids visit often.
 And my sister lives on the property, in another house.